 |Modified Atkins ciet||0.8:1||65%||35%|

 |Very-low-carbohydrate ketogenic diet||N/A||N/A||<20-50 g/d carbs|

 |* F:C&P is the ratio of fat to protein and carbohydrate.
 This is calculated in grams, not kilocalories.|

 |** Percent of calories from medium chain triglycerides / long chain triglycerides (MCT/LCT)|

 Taken from Nutritional revolution.

 After all, you are here to look for keto meal shakes.
 They can be very effective solving some of the issues mentioned above, like having a keto meal on the go; or even, making meal prepping easier.

-You can have a keto meal replacement for breakfast, at lunch in the office or for dinner.
+- Prep your shake following the instructions and have them for breakfast or lunch.
 Timing really does not matter as long as you know your calories and your macros are right.